Chocolate Gingerbread Truffles

 - Instead of coating the entire truffles with chocolate, you can omit the chocolate completely or choose to drizzle it on top of the truffles instead.

-- Keep leftover truffles stored in the refrigerator.
+- Keep leftover truffles stored in an airtight container to maintain freshness.

 If you love these Chocolate Gingerbread Truffles, you may also enjoy these dessert recipes:

 - No Bake Pecan Pie Bars (Vegan, Gluten-Free)